 services, a school or through a program activity or service; an individual fourteen (14) years of age or older who resides in the same home as the child; or an adult who does not reside in the same home as the child but is related within the third degree of consanguinity or affinity by birth or adoption to the child; or an adult who engages a child in forms of trafficking in persons or sex trafficking, as those terms are defined in the law.
-Only the following may be considered a perpetrator solely based upon a failure to act: a parent/guardian of the child; a spouse or former spouse of the child's parent/guardian; an adult responsible for the child's welfare; or an adult who resides in the same home as the child., a person responsible for the welfare of a child, an individual residing in the same home as a child, or a paramour of a child's parent/guardian.
+Only the following may be considered a perpetrator solely based upon a failure to act: a parent/guardian of the child; a spouse or former spouse of the child's parent/guardian; a paramour or former paramour of the child's parent/guardian; an adult responsible for the child's welfare; or an adult who resides in the same home as the child., a person responsible for the welfare of a child, an individual residing in the same home as a child, or a paramour of a child's parent/guardian.